StepAsideLiL/effects/README.md

 ## Motivation Behind This Project

 There are a lot of common patterns in the web UI.
 Effects take those common UI patterns and turn them to components.
-These components will makes development easier and faster.
-Developer can use these UI patterns and learn from them.
+These components will make development easier and faster.
+Developers can use these UI patterns and learn from them.

 ## Quick Start